Snehal372/ETG_Inventory_Management/README.md

 This project is about Inventory Management System for "Grocery".
 I've added certain features like: Bills, Add &amp; Show new inventory, Updating product price &amp; Quantity etc.

 ## About the Repository?
-You'll learn Python,Java & MySQL, Data Structure, Data Handling, File Handling, JSON, Numpy, Pandas, Data Visualizations, Data Analysis and AI Algorithms to make Breast Cancer Detection.
+You'll learn Python, Data Structure, Data Handling, File Handling, JSON, Numpy, Pandas, Data Visualizations, Data Analysis and AI Algorithms to make Breast Cancer Detection.

 ## Who am I?
 My name is Snehal Bhale and I am doing enggneering in Computer.
 I've done certain courses like:- Python Basic &Advance ,MySQL Basic and Ethical Hacking and currently doing internship with ETG on Python for AI/ML.